 Day 5: Bask in the Brisbane sun

-Brisbane, an easy 80 minute flight from Newcastle or 90 minute flight from Sydney, is one of the country's sunniest cities so soak it up on a riverside walk, or from the top of the Story Bridge, 80 metres (87 yards) above the Brisbane River.
+Brisbane, an easy 80-minute flight from Newcastle or 90-minute flight from Sydney, is one of the country's sunniest cities so soak it up on a riverside walk, or see it from the top of the Story Bridge, 80 metres (87 yards) above the Brisbane River.
 For an extra adrenaline rush you can abseil down the bridge's anchor pier on the way back.
 Catch the free CityHopper ferry from the Holman Street Ferry Terminal beneath the bridge and cruise to South Bank and QAGOMA (Queensland Art Gallery & Gallery of Modern Art).
 Then stroll though the South Bank Parklands and take a dip at Streets Beach, Australia's only inner city man-made beach.
 Come sundown, the West End pulses with bars, pubs, cafés and restaurants to suit all tastes and budgets: enjoy a craft beer on Boundary Street at Archive Beer Boutique and Bistro or the Brisbane Brewing Co, then try some native Australian food at Tukka before heading to one of many live music spots like Max Watt's.